ContentMine/FutureTDM/tutorial/zika/README.md

 tree usutu
 ```

-**Extract word frequencies**
+#### Extract word frequencies

-Second we use the word plugin to get frequencies of words inside a publication.
+Second we use the word plugin to get frequencies of words in a publication.
+This can help us to get a better understanding, of the most important concepts.
+This could be a re-occuring location, a method constantly used or an important animal in the transmission process.
+With this explorative approach it is planned to find new relations or get a general understanding of important knowledge.

 ```bash
 FOLDER='zika'